 If you are interested in having your work available as a printed book, the best company I have found so far is Blurb.
 It may not be the cheapest but it is certainly the best, Modern printing means that you can print one book at time or in quantity and the quality is very high.
 You can choose from various sizes and on different papers and the whole process is done online.
 I printed my 'Holocaust Series' book with Blurb and am very pleased with it.
 I used Adobe Indesign, for which they have dedicated templates available.
 For those who are less computer savvy, they also have their own book design program which is simpler to use if you don't know Indesign, plus they have video tutorials to help you.

-I will do my best to put their latest promotional offers here, so If you are thinking of trying it, for the moment through November 13, 2013:
+I will do my best to put their promotional offers here, so If you are thinking of trying it, for the moment through to 26th March 2014:

 I have talked often in my classes about the need to use a final varnish on paintings to protect them from the ravishes of future life they may undergo.
 Final varnishing also helps to bring the tones back up and remove sunken areas.
 Final varnishing should be done only after a painting has had sufficient time to dry, usually at least 6-12 months after completion.
 I try and wait at least a year and offer collectors the option of returning the work to me after a year for that purpose if I have sold a work before its dry enough.